KrSantoshK07/PizzaApp/README.md

 # Assignment6_PizzaApp

-First we have to create a database with name 'Pizza' and ofter that we have to create a document a with name 'products' then in document 'products', you have to import the 'products.json' file so that you use our pizza application
+First thing first->
+  1. you have to create a database named 'Pizza'
+  2. in 'Pizza' database you have to create a documnet named 'products'
+  3. in 'products' document you have to import a file named 'products.json' (which i have provided)
+  4. here you go---->